top of page

 An interconnection with Harrison Township Water Authority also exists in the event of an emergency.

 A Source Water Assessment of the Allegheny River near our intake was completed by the PA Department of Environmental Protection (PA DEP).
 The Assessment found that the contributing watersheds to the Allegheny River intake are potentially susceptible to contamination by roads, bridges, railroads, boating, barge traffic, auto repair, utility substations/power plants, combined sewer outfalls, pipelines and runoff from non-point sources such as residential developments.
+Overall, the source of supply has a moderate risk of contamination.
 A summary report of the Assessment is available online at the Source Water Assessment Summary Reports eLibrary web page: http://www.depgreenport.state.pa.us/elibrary/GetFolder?FolderID=4493.
 Copies of the complete report are available for review by calling the PA DEP Northwest Regional Office at (814) 332-6945.

 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immunocompromised